-From fingertip to shoulder, hand therapists help with a wide variety of injuries
+From fingertip to shoulder, hand therapists are here to help

 • Arthritis Hand Treatment at the Vancouver Hand Clinic